mozilla/grcov/README.md

 #### grcov with Travis

-Here is an example of .travis.yml file for source-based coverage.
+Here is an example of .travis.yml file for source-based coverage:
 ```YAML
 language: rust